Classroom Plus Plus (CPP) Developer Guide

 Extensions

 • 1a.
-Invalid assignment or contacts.
+Invalid assignment, class, or contacts.

 • 1a1.
 System shows an error message.